Big Fish Sculptures

 Tiddler

-‘Tiddler’ is a slightly smaller fish that has been installed in Portsmouth.
-It is in the Somerstown Activity Playground and has been specially designed to be easy for children to access.
-We are running regular workshops with the children that attend the centre, reinforcing the messaging behind the fish with fun activities to help educate them about the impact of plastic pollution and choosing reusables over single-use items.
+“Tiddler” is a slightly smaller fish that has been installed in Portsmouth.
+It is located at the Somerstown Activity Playground and has been specially designed to be easy for children to access.
+We are running regular workshops with the children who attend the centre, reinforcing the messaging behind the fish with fun activities that educate them about the impact of plastic pollution and the importance of choosing reusables over single-use items.